Sakchham10/Sakchham10/README.md

 Hi 👋 My name is Sakchham Sangroula
 ===================================

-I am a software developer who is looking for my next exciting opportunity.
+I am a software developer.
 I love learning about tried and tested as well as new and trendy principles and tools of software development.

-* 🌍  I'm based in Dallas,Tx.
+* 🌍  I'm based in Oklahoma City, Oklahoma.
 * ✉️  You can contact me at [ssangroula10@outlook.com](mailto:ssangroula10@outlook.com)
-* 🧠  I'm learning Distributed Systems,Compilers and AWS.
+* 🧠  I'm learning Compilers and Scalabale Backend Development.

 ### Skills